 - 1. The paper title should not be placed on a separate page.
 The title, author(s), abstract, and (space permitting) beginning of the paper itself should all be on the first page.
 The title, author(s), and author affiliations should be centered (center-justified) on the first page.
 The title should be of font size 14 and bolded, the author names should be of font size 12 and bolded, and the author affiliation should be of font size 10 (regular font, neither italic nor bolded). - 2.
 An abstract is required.
 The abstract should be a brief summary of the work described in the paper.
 It should state the computer codes, computational techniques, and applications discussed in the paper (as applicable) and should otherwise be usable by technical abstracting and indexing services.
-The word "Abstract" has to be placed at the left margin of the paper, and should be bolded and italic.
+The word "Abstract" has to be placed at italic.
 It also should be followed by a hyphen (-) with the main text of the abstract starting on the same line. - 3.
 All section titles have to be centered and all the title letters should be written in caps.
-The section titles need to be numbered using roman numbering (I. II. . . . . ) - 4.
-Either British English or American English spellings may be used, provided that each word is spelled consistently throughout the paper. - 5.
-Internal consistency of references format should be maintained.
-As a guideline for authors, we recommend that references be given using numerical numbering in the body of the paper (with numerical listing of all references at the end of the paper).
-The first letter of the authors' first name should be listed followed by a period, which in turn, followed by the authors' complete last name.
-Use a coma (,) to separate between the authors' names.
-Titles of papers or articles should be in quotation marks (""), followed by the title of journal, which should be in italic font.
-The journal volume (vol.), issue number (no.), page numbering (pp.), month and year of publication should come after the journal title in the sequence listed here. - 6.
-Internal consistency shall also be maintained for other elements of style, such as equation numbering.
-Equation numbers should be placed in parentheses at the right column margin.
-All symbols in any equation have to be defined before the equation appears or right immediately following the equation. - 7.
-The use of SI units is strongly encouraged.
-English units may be used as secondary units (in parentheses). - 8.
+The section titles need to be - 4.
+Either British English or American English spellings may be used, provided that each word is spelled consistently - Internal consistency of references format should be maintained.
+As a guideline for authors, we recommend that references be given using numerical numbering in the body end of the paper).
+The first letter of the authors' first name should be listed followed by a period, which in turn, or articles should be in quotation marks (" "), followed by the title of journal, which should be in italic font.
+The journal volume (vol.), issue number (no.), page numbering (pp.), month and year of publication should come after the - 6.
+Internal consistency shall also be maintained for other numbers should be placed in parentheses at the right column margin.
+All symbols in any equation have to be defined before the equation appears or right immediately following the equation. - may be used as secondary units (in parentheses). - 8.
 Figures and tables should be formatted appropriately (centered within the column, side-by-side, etc.) on the page such that the presented data appears close to and after it is being referenced in the text.
 When including figures and tables, all care should be taken so that they will appear appropriately when printed in black and white.
 For better visibility of paper on computer screen, it is good to make color figures with different line styles for figures with multiple curves.
-Colors should also be tested to insure their

-- ability to be distinguished after black and white printing.
+Colors should also be tested to insure their ability to be distinguished after black and white printing.
 Avoid the use of large symbols with curves in a figure.
+It is

-It is always better to use different line styles such as solid. - 9.
-A figure caption should be located directly beneath the corresponding figure, and should be fully justified. - 10.
+- A figure caption should be located directly beneath the corresponding figure, and should be fully justified. - 10.
 The intent and meaning of all text must be clear.
 For authors who are not masters of the English language, the ACES Editorial Staff will provide assistance with grammar (subject to clarity of intent and meaning).
 However, this may delay the scheduled publication date. - 11.
 Unused space should be minimized.
 Sections and subsections should not normally begin on a new page.